Planning a trip? New app lets friends help

 Twitter Inc's desultory earnings report on Thursday show a company with no evident path to profitability, as core costs climb more quickly than revenue while user growth stagnates.

-HONG KONG A new mobile app enables travelers to plan trips with a little help from their friends.
+HONG KONG A new mobile app enables travellers to plan trips with a little help from their friends.

-The app, called Trippy, links the users with friends in their social networks who have information on a particular city, either through living, studying, or traveling there, who can offer recommendations.
+The app, called Trippy, links the users with friends in their social networks who have information on a particular city, either through living, studying, or travelling there, who can offer recommendations.

 "We're in a less is more time now.
 If you want information on Tokyo, there are a thousand different sites, each with a thousand different ideas, reviews and comments that you're forced to sift through," said J.R.
 Johnson, founder and CEO of Trippy.